Please use the BOTH checklists.

 Please digitize all pages of your US passport to a PDF file.
 Scan four passport pages on each sheet in the PDF file, so as to save costs with the Notario in Spain.

 The applicant must obtain a hard copy of his or her birth certificate, with an apostille at the Secretary of State’s office where s/he was born and then translate it into Spanish with a translator.
 Translations may be made by a sworn translator certified by the Ministry of Foreign Affairs of the Spanish Government.
-(Note: NM birth certificates are bilingual.)
+(Note: New Mexican birth certificates are bilingual.)

 Applicable only if the applicant is married.
 This document must be apostilled at the Secretary of State’s office of the US State where the applicant married his or her spouse.
 The document must be officially translated into Spanish as well.